How to Safely Transplant Flower Seedlings: Tips for Beginners

 Unlock Your Garden’s Potential.

-It’s tempting to get a head start on planting, especially when the sun’s out and the garden beds are calling.
-But moving your seedlings outside too soon can do more harm than good.
+It’s tempting to get a head start, especially when the sun is shining and your garden beds are ready.
+But transplanting seedlings too early can set them back more than it helps.

-Bottom line?
-Giving them a little more time indoors can make a big difference in how well they settle into your garden.
+Giving them a little more time indoors, even just a few extra days, can make a noticeable difference in how well they adjust once planted.

 flower seedlings growing in the cut flower garden

-If seedlings stay in their pots or trays for too long, their roots can start circling around the inside of the container.
-This is called becoming root-bound, and it makes it much harder for the plant to spread out and absorb water and nutrients once it’s finally in the ground.
+When seedlings stay in their trays or pots for too long, their roots can begin circling the inside of the container.
+This is called becoming rootbound, and it makes it harder for a plant to spread its roots and take in water and nutrients once planted in the garden.

 LET’S GO SHOPPING FOR